 What if we suppose that the truth that appeared so solid in the 50s was a façade?
 That it was an attractive, but ineffective attempt to protect the young and innocent from a larger and more awesome world.
 “Ineffective” because the worlds beyond, being far more chaotic and complex, will inevitably swallow the smaller, simpler and therefor more fragile false reality.

 Is what we’re seeing now, when our friends return to us with strange mouths on their palms begging for cheese, or feathers instead of hair, the universe exposing it’s true self?

 Or perhaps, is it a gap between realities?
-Is our refusal to accept experiences that contradict our own as true causing a third reality, shaped purely by our shared confusion?
+Is our refusal to accept experiences that contradict our own as true, causing a third reality: one shaped purely by our shared confusion?